network, noun: 1. An openwork fabric or structure in which cords, threads, or wires cross at regular intervals.

 Welcome to DiscoverTheNetworks, a project of the David Horowitz Freedom Center.
 This website is a “Guide to the Political Left.”
 It identifies the individuals and organizations that make up the left, and also the institutions that fund and sustain the left; it maps the paths through which the left exerts its influence on the larger body politic; it defines the left’s (often hidden) programmatic agendas; and it provides an understanding of the left’s history and ideas.

 The site is made up of two principal data elements along with a powerful search engine to locate and explore the information stored.
-The first of these elements is a database of PROFILES of individuals, groups and institutions, which can be accessed through the gray buttons on the home page, or through the DTN DIRECTORY on the navigation bar.
-The PROFILES provide thumbnail sketches of histories, agendas and (where significant) funding sources.
+The first of these elements is a database of PROFILES of individuals, organizations, and institutions.
+The PROFILES provide thumbnail sketches of histories, agendas, and (where significant) funding sources.
 The information has been culled from public records readily available on the Internet and in books and other sources whose veracity and authenticity are easily checked.

 The second data element of this site consists of a library of articles, both scholarly and journalistic, which analyze the relationships disclosed in the database and the issues they raise.
-These articles have been entered into the database and linked in the RESOURCES columns that appear on the PROFILE pages.
+These articles have been entered into the database and linked at the bottom of the PROFILE pages.
 The judgments that inform these analyses are subjective, reflecting informed opinion about the matters at hand.
 In every case possible, their authors and sources are identified so that users of the database can form their own judgments and opinions about the reliability and value of the analyses.